brettz9/es-file-traverse/README.md

 ## To-dos

-1. Testing: Add tests and get to 100% coverage
 1. Docs: Add badges for testing, coverage, and linting (esp. for deps.) when done (dogfooding with linting badge)
 1. Options